 What open burning requires a permit?

-Ceremonial fires can be set for limited periods of time by first obtaining an open burning permit from CDAQ.
-These fires must be limited in size to 5 feet by 5 feet by 5 feet and may not burn for more than three hours.
+With advance written notification to CDAQ, ceremonial fires can be set for limited periods of time.
+Fires must be limited in size to 5 feet by 5 feet and may not burn for more than three hours.